Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/DefaultServices"

-Re-exports all named exports from the "effect/DefaultServices" module as "DefaultServices".
+Re-exports all named exports from the "effect/DefaultServices" module as `DefaultServices`.

 **Signature**